TABASCOOW/TABASCOOW/README.md

 <h1 align="center">👋 Hi, I’m TABASCO (<a href="https://www.linkedin.com/in/ethan-f">Ethan</a>)</h1>

-I'm do **Developer Relations** at [Particle Network](https://particle.network), we're pushing the boundaries of Web3 through user-friendly, scalable, and modular wallet solutions.
+I do **Developer Relations** at [Particle Network](https://particle.network), we're pushing the boundaries of Web3 through user-friendly, scalable, and modular wallet solutions.
 Developers can integrate Particle's Wallet-as-a-Service technology to enable truly accessible onboarding and utilization of their DApp.

 Previously, I led Developer Relations at [Chainstack](https://chainstack.com).